This website is currently undergoing a major upgrade and much of the information here is out-of-date.

 2007 – The Start of Steady Growth

 Like any new casino software brand, its impact was very slow at first, but as more and more players and potential operators found out about them and the great software package they had to offer, the quicker they grew.
-2007 saw the opening of 4 more new Rivals; Mayan Fortune (sister to Pantasia), Superior, Simon Says and the first independent; Sloto’Cash.
+2007 saw the opening of 4 more new Rivals; Mayan Fortune (sister to Pantasia), Superior, Simon Says and the first independent; Sloto'Cash (later this casino switched to RTG software).
 Instead of being “just another white label” Sloto set out to have more control right from the start, with their own support and crucially, their own money processor.
 This immediately made them a favorite with players, as quick and efficient support and payments are usually near the top of the list of what most people want from any online gaming company.

 2008 – The Problems Begin